Rusty: A Dog's Tale: Synopsis

 Discouraged, Bart and Bertha dine out where they see a very rich man, Carl Winthrope looking for the animal shelter; he plans to buy a puppy for his daughter at the exact price of $300.
 While Bart tells Winthrope that he knows the owner, he lies that he is the co-owner, a scene witnessed by Sheriff Wilson.
 After bidding the man farewell and getting his card, Bart and Bertha decide to kidnap the puppies and put them up for sale, especially since Edna and Boyd are financially struggling and with no puppies of their own to sell, the bank will foreclose the mortgage on their house.

 The dog-napping goes off without a cinch, Rusty picks up their scent and decides to save them.
 With the help of a raccoon and a pigeon named Koo, he sets off to find the Bimini residence, an old shack that has seen better days.
 Meanwhile, Bertha leaves one of the female puppies out on the road, assuming her to be sick.
 Rusty reunites with his sisters and spends the night looking after her.

 Back at the Callahan residence, Edna explains to Tess exactly why Bart and Bertha want to adopt her and her brother and the trust fund their parents left behind.
 After putting her to bed, she contemplates selling her wedding ring to pay off the mortgage.
 Boyd persuades her into keeping it.

 The next morning, after sharing breakfast with a cow.
 Rusty and his sister run into a skater dog named Rebel, who agrees to take his sister back to the barn.
 Malley and Cap are relieved.

 That evening, Rusty naps just outside the Bimini shack—right within viewing distance of the siblings.
 Bart attempts to shoot Rusty, but the convenient timing of a rat on Bertha's leg causes her to freak out and Bart misses.
 Once awakened, Rusty races back to the farm and rounds up the animals into leading a rescue operation on the shack.
-The following rescue results in the puppies being rescued, the shack torn down, Bertha crashing her van into a lake and Bart getting knocked out by Ellie with a baseball bat to the head.
-Conveniently, Sheriff Wilson shows up, and, having overhead from some people about Bart and Carl Winthrop, puts two and two together.
+The following mission results in the puppies being saved, the shack torn down, Bertha crashing her van into a lake and Bart getting knocked out by Ellie with a baseball to the head.
+Conveniently, Sheriff Wilson shows up, and, having overheard from some people about Bart and Carl Winthrop, puts two and two together.

 A towing company and the grandparents soon catch up with the others.
 A furious Edna considers fricasseeing Bart and Bertha, but Sheriff Wilson enacts a more civil idea: letting them cool off in the County Jail.
 Bertha blames Bart for their failure and the two are led away, still insistent at claiming the children.

-The film ends with one of the puppies being adopted by Winthrop's wheelchair bound daughter.
+The film ends with one of the puppies being adopted by Winthrop's daughter.
+As repayment, Mr. Winthrop gives the Callahans enough money to reimburse their animal shelter.
+Back at the shelter, the egg Zelda and Myrtle had been fighting over hatches, revealing a baby turtle.